saatvik-dev/loopcode123/replit.md

 ## Overview

-This is a modern web development service platform built with React and Express.js.
-It serves as a professional showcase for web development services, featuring an interactive pricing calculator, portfolio showcase, blog system, and contact form functionality.
-The platform is designed to attract and convert potential clients for web development services in the Indian market.
+This is a modern web development service platform built with React and optimized for frontend-only deployment.
+It serves as a professional showcase for web development services, featuring an interactive pricing calculator, portfolio showcase, blog system, and terms & conditions.
+The platform is designed to attract and convert potential clients for web development services with automatic currency detection for the Indian and US markets.

 ## System Architecture